Development Services Advisory Team Introduction

 - Implement an Inspector Tracking and Contact Process - Implement a tool or system that enables clients to track the status of the inspector and/or enable the inspector to contact the client within a designated ‘notice’ window, e.g. text ahead functionality.

 - Prioritize Essential System Improvements - Modify the Accela tool, or replace it, to ensure that the scheduling and mapping function and the client contact information are more functional and streamlined.
-Alternatively, or in addition to, provide tools that enable inspections to be streamlined and more effective for the client and the inspector.
+Alternatively, or in addition to, providing tools that enable inspections to be streamlined and more effective for the client and the inspector.

 - Reporting - Add inspection turnaround time to the online reporting dashboard.